This set of Data Structure Multiple Choice Questions & Answers (MCQs) focuses on “Cartesian Tree”.

 c) only ii. is true

-d) both are untrue
+d) both are false

 Explanation: A height balanced cartesian tree is not possible as seen in above question. also any time a unique sequnce possess a unique cartesian tree, this can be proven through induction.